-This review aims not only to synthesize existing findings but also to make a significant contribution to the literature by critically evaluating how the choice of spatial units affects the outcomes of discrete choice models in crime location choice research.
-By systematically mapping and analyzing the spatial scales used in these studies.
+This review aims not only to synthesize existing findings but also contributeto the literature by evaluating how the choice of spatial units affects the outcomes of discrete choice models in crime location choice research.
+By systematically mapping and analyzing the spatial scales used in these studies, the review clarifies how varying spatial boundaries can influence both model results and their interpretation.
 By addressing these aspects, the review adds value beyond mere synthesis, directly contributing to the advancement of knowledge in the field and offering practical guidance for researchers and policymakers.

 Objective

 The primary objective of this systematic scoping review is to map the varied use of spatial scales in quantitative studies that analyze crime location choices using discrete choice models or related frameworks.
-This review aims to examine how different spatial units, from macro-level regions to micro-level street segments, are applied in the literature.
+This review aims to examine how different spatial units, from macro-level regions to micro-level , are applied in the literature.
 By identifying patterns in spatial scale usage, this review will highlight the strengths and limitations of different scales, offering guidance for future research.

 Methods and Analysis